goharbor/website/docs/administration/robot-accounts/_index.md

 * Create artifact labels
 * Create a scan

-Depending on your needs to can assign any combination of these permissions to a system robot account to perform your desired tasks through the Docker and Helm CLIs.
+Depending on your needs to can assign any combination of these permissions to a system robot account to perform your desired tasks through the OCI client or Harbor API.
 Robot Accounts cannot log in to the Harbor interface.

 You are also able create project scope robot account that only have access to a single project.
 Read more about [project robot accounts](../../working-with-projects/project-configuration/create-robot-accounts/).